802.11ax

 I was recently asked what I “thought” of 802.11ax. <gulp!>

 Honestly, nothing.
 I had heard of it but hadn’t seriously looked into it in any depth.
-Not having a technical background, I was a bit taken aback at being asked this question and, so, waffled for a while before changing the subject.
+Not having a deep technical background, I was a bit taken aback at being asked this question and, so, waffled for a while before changing the subject.
 (I think I got away with it!
 LOL)

 However, not wanting to be caught on the hop like that, again, I thought I’d better do some research and learn a bit more about it.